RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***integer* degree:** optional parameter that turns the drone in the given degree. default value is 90.
 ***integer* timeout:** optional parameter that is duration in seconds that drone will try to turn. default value is 3.

-#### Description
-Turns the drone left using the built in gyroscope.
-The default degree is 90.

 #### Returns
 None